bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 **WARN:** If you write your class combined with cucumber feature (methods annotated with @Given, @When, ...), only write methods returning `void`.
 Else, report will contain new page create step twice.

+#### PageObject inheritance ####

+Most of the time, Page classes will inherit from PageObject classes.
+But, if for some reason, you need to have the same features in several pages (e.g: headers and footer are often common among all the web site), then, you can create a class that handled these common features (which extends PageObject), and then inherit it.

 #### Search elements ####